 Tracking Land Change (TLC) at River Ridge Ranch, California.
 Research Program for Undergraduates (REU)

 Welcome to the Tracking Land Change (TLC) project at River Ridge Ranch, California.
 This program is a National Science Foundation (NSF) funded Research Experiences for Undergraduates (REU) offering.
-Our REU program will take place on-site at the scenic River Ridge Ranch at the foot of the Sierra Nevada Mountains and on campus at California State University, Long Beach (approximately four weeks at each location).
+Our REU program will take place on-site at the scenic River Ridge Ranch at the foot of the Sierra Nevada Mountains and on campus at California State University, Long Beach (approximately three and a half weeks at each location).

-Our first program will run from May 21-July 15 2022.
-We meet at CSULB and then the program begins with an orientation at River Ridge Ranch.
-This will be followed by a weeklong stay at California State University, Long Beach where students will receive training in Geotechniques and GIScience using a variety of software programs and technologies including conservation drones and GPS.
+Our program will run from May 22-July 7 2023.
+We meet at California State University, Long Beach where students will receive training in Geotechniques and GIScience using a variety of software programs and technologies including conservation drones and GPS.
 Students will work with faculty to develop potential research topics before heading to the ranch study site for a three-week intensive field study in June.
 Students will have the option to stay in rustic bunkhouses or at secluded camp-sites while at the ranch.
-Amenities include, Wi-Fi, swimming in the Tule River, hiking and biking, as well as a unique full outdoor kitchen and classroom.
-Students will work 5 days per week and then have the option for excursions to Sequoia National Park and other outlets on weekends, or stay and relax at the ranch.
+Amenities include, Wi-Fi, swimming in the Tule River, hiking and biking, as well as access to the compound, a unique full outdoor kitchen, firepit and classroom.
+Students will work 5 days per week, collecting data in the mornings, and performing analysis in the lab during the heat of the day.
+Students will have the option for excursions to Sequoia National Park and other outlets on weekends, or stay and relax at the ranch.
 Upon completion of the main field program, students will return to CSULB for laboratory work, analysis, as well as writing of final reports and crafting of presentations.
 The program will end with a symposium at River Ridge where student teams will present their final reports.